Meeting and surpassing all audience expectations every day.

 I got no joiners.

-As I say, I had I had some who who defended me on it, but I didn't have there wasn't an echo.
+As I say, I had some who defended me on it, but I didn't have, there wasn't an echo.

-And there wasn't a court, and I to this day remain surprised because I thought that it was a very principled conservative position to have, to hope liberalism fails.
+And I, to this day, remain surprised because I thought that it was a very principled, conservative position to have, to hope liberalism fails.

 I mean, to me, that's what this is all about.

-Meaning this program, what this program's been all about is attempting to educate, inform people of the pitfalls and the dangers of liberalism, progressivism, socialism, the left, or what have you.
+Meaning, this program, what this program has been all about is attempting to educate, inform people of the pitfalls and the dangers of liberalism, progressivism, socialism, the left, or what have you.

-And we knew enough about Obama weeks before he was inaugurated and know exactly what was going to happen with his administration because he had told us.
+And we knew enough about Obama weeks before he was inaugurated to know exactly what was going to happen with his administration because he had told us.

 For example, he told us he was going to shut down the coal industry by making it impossibly expensive to stay in it.